-Too often people go to counseling for the wrong reasons.
-Most of the time the reason is simple: “I want my situation to change.”
-They do not count the cost, and they are not aware of the costs.
+Too often, people go to counseling for the wrong reasons.
+Most of the time, the aim is simple: “I want my situation to change.”
+They do not count the cost, and they are not aware of them.
 It was the will of the Lord to kill His Son (Isaiah 53:10), and it was the will of the Lord to give Paul a depressing thorn in his flesh, one that He never removed from the great apostle even though Paul wanted it removed.
 The Lord pondered his request and decided to give him something else.

-Assess yourself: Are you okay praying, “Not my will but your will be done?”
+Assess yourself: Are you okay, praying, “Not my will, but please do Your will in my life?”

 Focus on Yourself

-The easiest trap for a person to fall into during relational conflict is to talk about what is wrong with the other person—whether it is a spouse, child, parent, or friend.
+The most natural trap for a person to fall into during relational conflict is to talk about what is wrong with the other person—whether it is a spouse, child, parent, or friend.
 Will you embrace the following as your own?

 This God-centered, gospel-motivated idea must stabilize your heart while focusing your mind during this season of your life.
 To miss this point is to lose the advantage of having the Lord working in your life.

-Assess yourself: Do you understand how the log that Jesus talked about is more important for you to address than the speck in the other person’s eye?
+Assess yourself: Do you understand how it’s essential for you to address the log in your eye first instead of the speck in the other person’s eye?